Please contact us to add your info to the page.

 College of William & Mary (USA)

-Profile: I’m completing a book called Skepticism and American Faith: From the Revolution to the Civil War, small pieces of which have appeared in the Journal of the Early Republic and the Journal of American History.
+Profile: In 2018 I published a book called Skepticism and American Faith: From the Revolution to the Civil War, small pieces of which had appeared in the Journal of the Early Republic and the Journal of American History.

 Miami University (USA)